 - Dark mode or dark theme simply does not work.

-In most cases, there will be some kind of bugs or conflicts between the dark mode and the custom theme you are currently using.
-The first solution you should try is to switch your Windows 10 theme to Windows default theme first, then optionally, switching it back to your custom theme.
-This workaround should normally do the trick to fix the dark mode not working issue.
-Here’s how to do it.
+In most cases, there will be some bugs or conflicts between the dark mode and the custom theme you are currently using.
+The first solution you should try is to switch your Windows 10 theme to the default theme, then optionally, switch back to your custom theme.
+This workaround should fix the dark mode not working issue.
+Here’s how to do it:

-- Right-click anywhere on your desktop and then select Personalize.
-Optionally, you can access to Personalize from the Settings app.
+- Right-click anywhere on your desktop and select Personalize.
+Alternatively, you can access Personalize from the Settings app.

 - In the left pane, select Themes.

 - Under Apply a theme, select the Windows default theme.